rbeer/gatsby-remark-image-attributes/README.md

 #### .gatsby-img-attributes

 Generated markup will always have a CSS class `gatsby-img-attributes`.
-The plugin itself does not come with any attributes for that class; you can use it freely to apply default styling to all images with attributes.
+The plugin itself does not come with any attributes for that class; you can use it to apply default styling to all images with attributes.

 ## Examples

 ### styleAttributes

-You can use the `styleAttributes` option to define CSS style names to be recognized and applied by the plugin.
+Use the `styleAttributes` option to define CSS style names to be recognized and applied by the plugin!

 You can set this to `true` to use [W3's official list of CSS properties](https://www.w3.org/Style/CSS/all-properties.en.html#list) (~530 names) as `styleAttributes`.

 ---

-To add only specific properties to the defaults, declare e.g. `position`, `top` and `left` in your _gatsby-config.js_:
+Declare e.g. `position`, `top` and `left` in your _gatsby-config.js_:

 ```js
 plugins: [